STAT545-UBC-hw-2018-19/hw04-schignel/hw04-schignel.md

 #### Create new table

-Next, we will create a new data frame with supplementary information for a subset of the `gapminder` records.
+Next, we will create a new data frame with supplementary information to join to`gapminder`.

 ``` r
 # Create a list of country names